OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 - Option 4

 ### Notes
+Elements required for risk:
+- set of questions to evaluate
+- risk levels to represent application risk
+- risk portfolio

 ## Maturity 2
 ### Activity
-The goal of this activity is to build a centralized inventory of risk profiles for the applications in your portfolio.
+The goal of this activity is to thoroughly understand the risk level of all applications within the organisations.
+This will enable you to focus the effort of your software assurance activities to where it really matters.

-To this end, first define a set of risk levels based on the previous question list.
-The use of a simple, qualitative scheme (e.g. high/medium/low) often proves to be effective.
-Next, make sure to evaluate the risk profile for (most of) the applications in your application portfolio.
+From a risk evaluation perspective, the basic set of questions will not suffice to thoroughly evaluate the risk of all applications.
+Create a more extensive and standardized way to evaluate the risk of the application, among others via their impact on information security (confidentiality, integrity and availability of data).
+Next to security, you also want to evaluate the privacy risk of the application.
+Make sure to understand the data that the application processes and what potential privacy violations could be relevant.
+Finally, also study the impact that this application has on other applications within the organisation (e.g., the application might be modifying data that was considered read-only in another context).
+The evaluation must be performed for all applications within the organisation, including all existing and legacy ones.

-Based on this input, build a centralized inventory of risk profiles that uses the outcome of the risk evaluations to define the profile.
-This inventory will give all stakeholders an aligned view on the risk level of an application.
+Based on this input, build a centralized inventory of risk profiles that use the outcome of the risk evaluations to define the profile.
+This inventory will give all stakeholders an aligned view on the risk level of an application and will enable them to assign appropriate priority to security-related activities.

 ### Maturity Questions
 #### Q 1